Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

 \subsection{Randomized Benchmarking}

-A depth $m$ RB circuit consists of $m$ randomly sampled Clifford gates and a single inversion gate at the end rotates the system back to the starting state.
-For single-qubit RB, all single-qubit Cliffords can be decomposed into native gates and virtual phases via \eq\ref{eq:zxzxz}.
-Thus, a depth $m$ single-qubit RB circuit consists of $2(m + 1)$ physical $X_{\pi/2}$ gates, and $3(m + 1)$ virtual $Z$ gates.
-This makes RB an ideal candidate for PCE since all waveforms for a given circuit depth are structurally equivalent.
-In \fig\ref{fig:rb}, we plot single-qubit RB results measured using the standard ``software''-based procedure, whereby all circuits are independently sequenced and measured, and compare the results to the same circuits executed using PCE.
-We observe perfect agreement between the two (up to the uncertainty), with a process infidelity (i.e., error per Clifford) of $1.7(2) \times 10^{-3}$ and $1.5(1) \times 10^{-3}$ for the software and PCE results, respectively.
+Randomized benchmarking (RB), a crucial tool for assessing the performance of quantum gates, is a technique that measures the average error rate over a sequence of randomly chosen Clifford gates (a specific set of quantum gates).
+A depth $m$ RB circuit consists of $m$ randomly sampled Clifford gates and a single inversion gate at the end that rotates the system back to the starting state.
+For single-qubit RB, all single-qubit Cliffords can be decomposed into native gates and virtual phases via Equation~\ref{eq:zxzxz}.
+Thus, a depth $m$ single-qubit RB circuit consists of $2(m+1)$ physical $X_{\pi/2}$ gates and $3(m+1)$ \emph{virtual}-$Z$ gates.
+This repeated structure makes RB an ideal candidate for PCE since all waveforms for a given circuit depth are structurally equivalent, allowing the PCE design to efficiently compile and execute the circuits.